 |Hiring Now:||Recently Filled Positions|

-Ocean Associates, Inc. (OAI) is seeking Senior Analysts to support the National Oceanic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS) Office of Protected Resources (OPR) in the conduct of Endangered Species Act (ESA) section 7 consultations on proposed issuances of scientific research permits for sea turtles, corals, and other species under NOAA Fisheries jurisdiction.
-For more information: Senior Analyst: Endangered Species Act Consultation Biologists
+Ocean Associates, Inc. (OAI) is seeking a Senior Analyst to support the National Oceanic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS) Office of Protected Resources (OPR) to assist OPR in carrying out some of its required functions related to the conservation and recovery of marine mammals and sea turtles under the Marine Mammal Protection Act (MMPA) and the Endangered Species Act (ESA).
+For more information: Senior Analyst: Marine Mammal and Sea Turtle Conservation and Recovery Specialist

 International Policy & Analysis – NMFS/International Affairs